Light-bodied, crisp wine with fig, lemon and grassy tones.

 Want to know how to reuse the leftover wine bottle corks?
 Check out Cork Dork for some neat ideas.

 A big question many people have about wine is how to preserve an open bottle for future drinking.
 Typically, they’re wonder- ing if they should invest in a system that replaces the air in the bottle with an inert gas, or in a vacuum system that removes the air from the bottle entirely.
 They are surprised when I suggest that they just cork the bottle and put it in their fridge.
+The reality is though, most people don’t even know that wine fridges exist.
+These are fridges that are specifically designed to help keep your wine at optimal taste levels.
+We’d advise reading more about wine fridges through a website such as Materialist, found here.

 How long after opening do you have before a wine becomes unpleasantly oxidized?
 For the most delicate older wines, it may only be a few hours.
 Most younger wines will give you several hours safely, and some robust red wines will last happily for a few days.
 But eventually, all of them will start to show oxidation’s undesirable effects.

-Key to knowing how to slow down these symptoms is recognizing that oxidation is a chemical reaction.
-Like most chemical reactions, the rate of oxidation is temperature- dependent.
+The key to knowing how to slow down these symptoms is recognizing that oxidation is a chemical reaction.
+Like most chemical reactions, the rate of oxidation is temperature-dependent.
 Combine oxygen and wine at room temperature and oxidation happens relatively quickly.
 At 40°, you slow the process dramatically.
 This is why the most effective way of slowing the process of oxidation once a wine has been exposed to oxygen is to chill it down.
 When you’re ready to drink it, the next day or later in the week, if it’s a red or a richer white, just take it out 20 minutes or so before you want to pour it and let it warm up a bit.

 Note that you’re not buying an indefinite amount of time by chilling down an opened bottle; cooler temperatures slow down the chemical reactions but don’t stop them.
 But if you get a week of drinkability rather than a day, as has been my general experience, you’ve made real progress.